obonaventure/cnp3/book/transport/transport.rst

 .. index:: TCP RST

 A server could, of course, refuse to open a TCP connection upon reception of a `SYN` segment.
 This refusal may be due to various reasons.
 There may be no server process that is listening on the destination port of the `SYN` segment.
 The server could always refuse connection establishments from this particular client (e.g. due to security reasons) or the server may not have enough resources to accept a new TCP connection now.
 In this case, the server would reply with a TCP segment having its `RST` flag and containing the `sequence number` of the received `SYN` segment as its `acknowledgment number`.
 This is illustrated in the figure below.
-We will discuss the various utilizations of the TCP `RST` flag later (see :ref:`TCPReset`).
+We will discuss the other utilizations of the TCP `RST` flag later (see :ref:`TCPReset`).

 .. figure:: fig/transport-fig-061-c.png
    :align: center

    TCP connection establishment rejected by peer

 The TCP connection establishment can be described as the four states Finite State Machine shown below.
 In this FSM, `!X` (resp. `?Y`) indicates the transmission of segment `X` (resp. reception of segment `Y`) during the corresponding transition. `Init` is the initial state.